sentamalin/alfa-id-generator/README.md

 For each renderer a controller is provided in respective directories to allow setting document and renderer properties when used in a web page: `CrewCertificateViewModel`, `CrewLicenseViewModel`, `EventsMRVAViewModel`, `EventsMRVBViewModel`, `EventsPassportViewModel`, `EventsSealViewModel`, and `IDBadgeViewModel`.

 Like the renderers, these were designed for a web demonstration in mind.
-As they are, they are not actual view models in the Model-View-ViewModel definition.
+They are not actual view models in the Model-View-ViewModel definition.
 While functional, they are a bit of a mess to read over.
 They're provided to show how the demos work, but one would certainly want to write something better.

 ## Licenses